malloryhayr/BlueMap/README.md

 ## Forked to support Minecraft Beta 1.7.3's McRegion map format
 Original project can be found [here](https://github.com/BlueMap-Minecraft/BlueMap)

+## Currently supported method: CLI
+Considering to support Bukkit in the future

 ## To get the Beta look:

 Make sure you generate the default BlueMap configuration first and accept the Minecraft EULA.